equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 and then do some calculation on how much money left your Bank all together you need to plan how you synchronize  your objects "state" in different threads.

-> Plus there is an annoying fact that in MRI Ruby you can have many threads running concurrently with MRI,
+> Plus there is an annoying fact that in MRI Ruby you can have many threads running concurrently,
-> but only one thread will ever be running at any moment in time.
+> but only one thread will ever be running at any moment in time do to
+> GIL.
 > I'm not going to explain why as there are already good
-> resources out there (e.g.: [Fluentz - parallelism with Ruby](https://blog.fluentz.io/learn-how-to-achieve-parallelism-with-ruby-i-o-bound-threads-a29c92aff58c))
+> resources out there (e.g.: [Fluentz - parallelism with Ruby](https://blog.fluentz.io/learn-how-to-achieve-parallelism-with-ruby-i-o-bound-threads-a29c92aff58c)

 Now functional programming languages clearly separate the "behavior" and the "state".
 In fact the state is trying to be "immutable" = non changing.

 There is no such thing as an instance variable, or objects.
 There are just values and functions.
-Functions modify values to create new values but they never modify the state.
+Functions modify values to create new values but they never modify the state (...or even better is to pass the modified state without creating value)

 > This way synchronizing of state with Functional Programming
 > Language is much easier in multi core environment.

-Here is the same example written in Elixir
+Here is the same Account example written in Elixir:

 ```elixir
 defmodule AccountOperations do